If you're worried because you think you've got an STI, go for a check-up at a sexual health clinic as soon as you can.

 Many STIs have no symptoms at all, like HIV.
 The only way to know for sure is to get tested.

-You can see your GP, but they'll probably refer you to a sexual health clinic if they think you may have an STI.
+You can see a GP, but they'll probably refer you to a sexual health clinic if they think you may have an STI.

 Sexual health clinics treat problems with the genitals and urine system.
 You can usually turn up without an appointment.

-You'll often get test results quicker than from your GP and you won't have to pay a prescription fee for treatment.
+You'll often get test results quicker than from the GP and you may not have to pay a prescription fee for treatment.

-You don't need to give your real name or tell staff who your GP is if you don't want to.
+You can feel comfortable sharing information about your sexual activities or orientation with a doctor.
+You do not need to give your real name or tell staff who the GP is if you do not want to.

-No information about your visit to the clinic will be shared with your GP or anyone else outside the clinic unless you ask for it to be.
+No information about your visit to the clinic will be shared with the GP or anyone else outside the clinic unless you ask for it to be.